Durham Academy (North Carolina): Speech & Debate

-Durham Academy's debate team has won various national and regional competitions, including the National Speech and Debate Association National Championship, Harvard, Glenbrooks, Wake Forest, George Mason, Florida Blue Key, Laird Lewis, and the Sunvitational.
-In addition, the team has won multiple state and district championships.
+Durham Academy's debate team is one of the most competitive teams in the nation.
+In recent years, they have won the National Speech and Debate Association National Championship (2024), the Tournament of Champions (2023), the National Catholic Forensic League Grand National Tournament (2022), the Glenbrooks Tournament, the Yale Invitational, the Harvard tournament, Florida Blue Key, and the Sunvitational.
+In addition, the team has won multiple district and NC state championships (most recently in 2021, 2022, and 2023).